aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2026-02-20-cockroachdb-ai-rag.md

 ### Naive RAG

 Naive RAG is the foundational retrieve-then-generate paradigm.
-It runs in two distinct phases — an offline ingestion pipeline and an online retrieval-and-generation pipeline — connected through a shared vector store.
+It runs in two distinct phases — an **offline ingestion pipeline** (steps 1–3) and an **online retrieval-and-generation pipeline** (steps 4–7) — connected through a shared vector store.

-**Ingestion (offline)**

 1. **Chunk** — raw documents (PDFs, CSVs, HTML) are split into fixed-size overlapping text segments by a chunker.
 2. **Encode** — each chunk is converted into a high-dimensional vector by an embedding model that captures its semantic meaning.
 3. **Index** — the resulting vectors are stored and indexed in the CockroachDB Vector Store, ready for similarity search.

-**Retrieval & Generation (online — per query)**

 4. **Encode query** — the user's question is passed through the same embedding model to produce a query vector.
 5. **Similarity search** — CockroachDB compares the query vector against all indexed chunk vectors using cosine distance and returns the top-k closest matches.
 6. **Assemble context** — the retrieved chunks are combined with the original query into a single context block.